-- jalapeño peppers
+- jalapeño pepper

 To get started, you should slice the avocado in half lengthwise.
 Make sure you slice around the large pit in the middle.
-After you pull the two halves of the avocado apart, use your knife to cut a couple of slices in each half.
+After you pull the two halves of the avocado apart, use your knife to cut a couple of slices in, or score, each half.
 Be careful to cut shallow though.
 You don’t want to cut the skin, just the fruit.

-Next, use a spoon to scoop out the fruit of the avocado out of its skin.
+Next, use a spoon to scoop out the flesh of the avocado out of its skin.
 The scoring you did earlier does help the fruit scoop more easily, but it will also make mashing the avocado up in just a minute a LOT easier too.
 And we like easier when we can get it!

 And before you get too carried away and dive right in with your chip, take just a minute to smell all those gorgeous aromas in this fresh dip.
 Your spices, herbs, lime… all of the ingredients are wonderfully aromatic.
-A good guacamole is a feast for the eyes, nose and taste buds!
+A good, simple guacamole is a feast for the eyes, nose and taste buds!

 Now there’s nothing between you and your fresh, homemade guacamole other than how long it takes you to rip that chip bag open.
 So, provechito, my friends.
 Make the most of it!